seanoracle/JDELS/README.md

 * Archive File for JD Edwards EnterpriseOne One-Click Provisioning
 * Obtain, Unzip, Assemble, and Extract the Archive Files

-## Arcchive File for JD Edwards EnterpriseOne Infrastructure provisioning
+## Archive File for JD Edwards EnterpriseOne Infrastructure provisioning

 1. Go to https://edelivery.oracle.com/osdc/faces/Home.jspx
 2. Sign in
 3. Search for JD Edwards Infrastructure Provisioning 2.0 for Linux x86-64

 ![](images/screenshot1.png)

 ![](images/screen2.png)

 ![](images/screen3.png)

 4. Click on each of the files individually to download them